jpcx/node-kraken-api/README.md

 Interfaces with the Kraken cryptocurrency exchange API.
 Observes rate limits.
 Parses response JSON, converts stringed numbers, and normalizes timestamps.
 Facilitates persistent data syncing.

-Use of the [syncing feature](#syncing) is advisable when multiple types of real-time data are required; call frequency is managed automatically in response to rate limit parameters.
+Use of the [syncing feature](#syncing) is advisable when concurrent realtime data is required; call frequency is managed automatically in response to rate limit parameters by averaging the rate limit costs.

+Syncing is also useful for querying new updates only, as options can be expressed dynamically.
+See the section on [dynamic syncing](#dynamicSync).

+Combining dynamic syncing and [data builder functions](#dataBuilder) can create a sync instance which contains realtime data specially tailored for various use cases, such as history and statistical analysis.

 ## Getting Started